Skip to content

 Meeting the Egyptian in Soho

-• At a club with Sarah.
-(I first traveled to India with Sarah.)
+• I first traveled to India with Sarah in 1995.

-• Matthew Copeland is playing a gig there.
+• Matthew Copeland is playing a gig at the club.

 • We meet an Egyptian historian.